How to Choose a DJ Name (Step by Step Guide)

 Going back to your birth name, you can look up what your name means and riff off of that.
 The name “Emily” is extremely common, but few people know it means “to strive or rival.”
 Those are far more interesting and can be added to your brainstorming list.

 You can also take a common word and put it in another language (assuming it’s still easy to pronounce and remember to spell).
 If you have a cute style, you can go by Kawaii (Japanese for cute) or Fofo (Portuguese for cute).
-Same idea, different word and sound.
+Same idea, different words, and sound.

 Here’s the fun part – take the big lists of words, images, and whatever else you’ve compiled and start forming potential names.
 They don’t have to be perfect at this point since you’re still narrowing things down.